shivani1914/basic-calculator/README.md

 # basic-calculator
-This is the a simple calculator that performs basic tasks like addition , subtraction ,multiplication and division.
+This is the a simple calculator that performs basic tasks like addition,subtraction,multiplication and division.